 The process for submitting a corrigendum is:

-- Submit a word file with a short correction description, describing exactly what was wrong and what should be corrected (similar to for example http://www.jmir.org/collection/view/38) using the manuscript submission system to the journal where the article was published.
+- Submit a word file with a short correction description, describing exactly what was wrong and what should be corrected (similar to for example http://www.jmir.org/collection/view/38) using the manuscript submission system to the journal where the article was published (see Where/how do I submit my paper to a JMIR journal?).

-- In case of author changes: Submit a letter signed by all authors as specified below.
+- In case of authorship changes: Submit a letter signed by all authors as specified below.

 Important note on author additions or removal after publication:

-If an author needs to be added ("Metadata Correction"), we follow the COPE (Committee on Publication Ethics) procedures on change in authorship (see COPE Flowdiagram).
+If an author needs to be added ("Metadata Correction"), we follow the COPE (Committee on Publication Ethics) procedures on change in authorship post-publication (see COPE Flowdiagram).
 In this case, please explain why the author was omitted in the first place and attach a letter signed by all coauthors declaring that they are agree with the addition and the new order of authors.
 The same applies when an author needs to be removed.
 Also describe if the acknowledgement or conflict of interest section need to be changed due to the additional author, or any "all authors contributed equally" footnotes.
+For details see How to add an author after publication.

 What happens when a correction is published?